Rumidom/ORCA_multitool/README.md

 - [ ] Space invaders
 - [ ] Lunar Lander
 - Other Features
-- [ ] OTP Generator (Creates a time based one time password from a file, encrypted or not)
+- [ ] OTP Generator (Creates a time based one time password from a file)

 ## Donating:
 Help me pay for prototyping costs by becoming a sponsor or using the referal links on the BOM list